ajl5145/IGME-110-Repo/my-listicle.md

 I don't have any pictures though- well, I do, but you're not ready to see that yet.
 You're not... *prepared...*

 For the raw... unparalleled power... of the smallmouth bass.

+Did you know I've caught a *six pound* smallmouth bass before?
+# That's a big smallmouth bass.

+Trust me.
+30 years ago that would be a world record.